otherness-space/basic/README.txt

 ===========================
-How to Use Grunt with Basic
+How to Use Gulp with Basic
 ===========================

-Grunt (http://gruntjs.com/) requires Node.JS to be installed on your machine.
+Gulp (https://gulpjs.com/) requires Node.JS to be installed on your machine.
 There are various package managers that can handle this for you.

 https://nodejs.org/download/

-Once Node.JS is installed, go to the root folder of Basic and install your Grunt
+Once Node.JS is installed, go to the root folder of Basic and install your Gulp
 packages:

   npm install

-This will install the neccessary node_modules to run Grunt.
-In order for Grunt to work from the command line we are going to need the Grunt CLI.
-Open a new Terminal window and type:
+This will install the neccessary node_modules to run Gulp, including Gulp itself.

-  npm install -g grunt-cli

-This will install the CLI globally.
-Restart terminal when that is complete and you will now be able to use Grunt commands.

-Once installed, cd to the root folder of Basic and run Grunt via the command
+Once installed, cd to the root folder of Basic and run Gulp via the command
 line:

-  grunt
+  gulp

-This will initialize Grunt and start watching changes to your SASS files.
+This will initialize gulp, compile Sass (as .scss files) to CSS, transpile and uglify your JS, and start watching changes to your files.
 Voilà!

 ==============